Last updated: 15 November 2019

 Should you buy a Kenwood or a KitchenAid?

-KitchenAid has many devoted fans who will claim their mixers are far better than any other stand mixer.
+KitchenAid has many devoted fans who will claim its mixers are far better than any other stand mixer.
 However, Kenwood has made a number of stylish, well-designed stand mixers that won’t set you back as much.

 Get our verdict on which brand is most reliable, loved by its owners, and does the best in our independent mixer tests, in our full guide to KitchenAid vs Kenwood mixers.